gene-git/pynotify/README.rst

 Key features
 ============

  * Provides a python class to monitor 1 or more file paths for inotify events.

-New / Interesting
-==================

  * All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
 Add the key to your package builder gpg keyring.
    The key is included in the Arch package and the source= line with *?signed* at the end can be used to verify the git tag.
 You can also manually verify the signature

+New / Interesting
+==================

+ * Tidy ups: PEP-8, PEP-257, PEP-484 PEP-561
+ * improve reference API doc.

 ###############